KratosMultiphysics/Kratos/INSTALL.md

 In order to add an application you can use the provided macro (`add_app [PATH]` for *GNU/Linux*, `CALL :add_app [PATH]` for Win) along with the route folder of the application that you want to compile.
 Several examples are provided in the configuration files.

-Its now also possible to compile applications outside kratos source dir:
+Its now also possible to compile applications outside *Kratos* source dir:

 *GNU/Linux*:
 ```shell